appbaseio/esc/tagwise-search/introduction.md

 # Tag wise search: Introduction

-### How to build tag wise search functionality with Elasticsearch?
+### How to build tag wise search engine with Elasticsearch?

-This chapter provides a simple introduction and guide to aggregate and search the data by tags.
+ A tag is a type of label or metadata used on social network and blogging services which makes it easier for users to find the data with a specific theme or content.
+Also, it can be useful to filter the data according to the single or multiple categories.

+In this chapter we’re going to build tag wise search engine very similar as Github to search the repos according to the tags.

 We will use [Elasticsearch](https://www.elastic.co/products/elasticsearch) as our search engine and the index (and dataset) is hosted on an [appbase.io](https://appbase.io) app.